 Since a successful detox is required before undertaking additional addiction treatment, and since it greatly increases the success of your follow-up therapies, a full detox can be one of the most important steps in your recovery, and one you will want to go as smoothly as possible.
 A failed detox can lead to relapse and additional damage to your health and can also increase your risk of overdose and accidental death.

 The Serenity Recovery Center’s Integrated Approach to Oxycodone Detox

 Unfortunately, many addictions begin with the legal use of powerful drugs through prescription.
 However, many other factors fuel the continued use of the drug, including past traumas, current stress and also genetic and social factors.
 Addiction is rarely just a clinical problem.
 To combat addiction effectively, you have to address each of its contributing factors, and a holistic approach to addiction recovery does that.

-By identifying and dealing with the reasons for your use through professionally-guided individual and group therapy sessions and through personal interactions with our counsellors and your peers, you can begin to identify problems, learn new and healthy skills and practice them in a safe, judgment-free environment so you can heal quickly, increase your confidence and prepare to face life after treatment.
+By identifying and dealing with the reasons for your use through professionally-guided individual and group therapy sessions and through personal interactions with our counselors and your peers, you can begin to identify problems, learn new and healthy skills, and practice them in a safe, judgment-free environment so you can heal quickly, increase your confidence and prepare to face life after treatment.

 The same compassionate approach which guides our medically-supervised detox and addiction treatment will guide all aspects of your stay at The Serenity Recovery Center.
 Care that treats all aspects of you as a human being not only makes your recovery a more humane experience, but it encourages many self-care skills which you will need and come to rely on after your treatment.
 Self-forgiveness and self-confidence will have a major impact on your long-term sobriety, and The Serenity Recovery Center wants to help you build that foundation so you can stay sober.
 You can beat addiction, and you deserve a drug-free life.